-Cardamom and Ginger are amazing oils to help alleviate nausea because they block the receptor pathways of nausea.
-Apply to the back of your neck and behind your ears.
+I have previously applied Cardamom and Ginger to the back of my neck and behind my ears.
 DigestZen and Petitgrain are also great to either inhale, or you can add a few drops to a capsule and swallow with water.
 You can also apply the oils with some Fractionated Coconut Oil in a clockwise direction around your belly button.

 I got some killer migraines while pregnant, and was really cautious about taking pain killers so I often just went to bed and hoped that I’d wake up without it!

 At around 28 weeks, your body’s fluid retention levels double, which puts more pressure on your body.
 To maintain the ideal balance of fluid, circulation is key.
-AromaTouch is great for this, as is increasing your protein intake.
-You could also massage any of the following oils on your feet and ankles: Citrus Bliss, AromaTouch, Lemongrass, Grapefruit, Cypress, Lavender, Ginger or Lemon.
+Whenever my legs feel a little heavy, I massage AromaTouch into my feet and ankles.
+Other options: Lemongrass, Grapefruit, Cypress, Lavender, Ginger or Lemon.

-When I have had a really busy few weeks, I struggle a lot with adrenal fatigue.
-Adrenal fatigue occurs after long periods of stress and it can negatively affect your hormones.
-Calming oils on your feet at night (such as Lavender, Roman Chamomile and Lavender Peace) will help support adrenals.
-You can apply also apply oils like Basil, Rosemary, Geranium and Ylang Ylang directly over your adrenals (located on your lower back above your kidneys).
-Mito2Max can also help with low adrenal function.
+When I have had a really busy few weeks, I try and remember to up my oil self care.
+Calming oils on your feet at night (such as Lavender, Roman Chamomile and Lavender Peace).
+I also like to apply Basil, Rosemary, Geranium and Ylang Ylang directly over my adrenals (located on your lower back above your kidneys).
+I also be really diligent with taking one Mito2Max tablet every morning.

-I also turn to Citrus Bliss, Elevation, Wild Orange, Lemon and Grapefruit when I’m feeling run down.
-You can put 1-2 drops in the palm of your hand, rub them together and inhale for a quick pick-me-up.
+I also turn to Citrus Bliss, Elevation, Wild Orange, Lemon and Grapefruit for an energising and uplifting aroma.
+You can put 1-2 drops in the palm of your hand, rub them together and inhale.
 You can also add some Fractionated Coconut Oil and massage the oils into your back, shoulders and back of neck.

-Frankincense and Lavender are both great to apply to an itchy belly.
+Frankincense and Lavender are both great to apply to your growing belly.

 Sometimes a deficiency in magnesium and calcium can be the cause of leg cramps.
 Try a Bone Nutrient Complex and some supplements to help with this.